 In April 2009, the FASB issued FSP FAS 115-2 and FAS 124-2, Recognition and Presentation of Other-Than-Temporary Impairment ("FSP 115-2/124-2").
 FSP 115-2/124-2 amends the requirements for the recognition and measurement of other-than-temporary impairments for debt securities by modifying the preexisting "intent and ability" indicator.
 Under FSP 115-2/124-2, an other-than-temporary impairment is triggered when there is an intent to sell the security, it is more likely than not that the security will be required to be sold before recovery, or the security is not expected to recover the entire amortized cost basis of the security.
 Additionally, FSP 115-2/124-2 changes the presentation of an other-than-temporary impairment in the income statement for those impairments involving credit losses.
 The credit loss component will be recognized in earnings and the remainder of the impairment will be recorded in other comprehensive income.
-FSP 115-2/124-2 is effective for us beginning in the second quarter of fiscal year 2009.
-Upon implementation at the beginning of the second quarter of 2009, FSP 115-2/124-2 is not expected to have a significant impact on our consolidated financial statements.
+FSP 115-2/124-2 was effective for us beginning in the second quarter of 2009.
+The implementation of FSP 115-2/124-2 at the beginning of the second quarter of 2009 did not have a significant impact on our consolidated financial position, results of operations or cash flows.